Treasure Coast High School: Performing Arts

 The performing arts department at Treasure Coast High School is made up of 4 programs: The band, "Titan Sound", dance, drama dept., "Titan Theatre", and choir, "Titan Voices".

-Each of the aforementioned programs have earned multiple accolades in representation of Treasure Coast High School in their respective fields, making TCHS known district-wide for its incredible performance arts programs.
+Each of the aforementioned programs have earned multiple accolades in representation of Treasure Coast High School in their respective fields, making TCHS known district-wide for its performance arts programs.

 Recognitions

-In the 2008–2009 school year, the Florida Department of Education rated Treasure Coast High School a "C" school, for the second year in a row.
+In the 2008-2009 school year, the Florida Department of Education (FDOE) rated Treasure Coast High School a "C" school, for the second year in a row.

-In the 2009–2010 school year, the Florida Department of Education rated Treasure Coast High School a "B" school.
+In the 2009-2010 school year, the Florida Department of Education rated Treasure Coast High School a "B" school.
 It is the first true public high school in the St. Lucie County School District to be rated "B" with the exception of Lincoln Park Academy, a magnet school.

-TCHS received a B grade for the 2016–17 school year, thus making it eight consecutive years as a B school.
+TCHS continued to receive a "B" rating until the 2018-2019 school, with the exception of the 2015-2016 school year, where the school received a "C" rating.

+In the 2020-2021 school year, TCHS either did not qualify for or chose not to opt-into receiving a school grade.
+This was under FDOE Emergency Order No. 2021-EO-02, which delegated exceptions to the traditional school grading process amidst the COVID-19 pandemic.

+In the following school year, 2021-2022, TCHS would receive its first "A" rating.
+This was followed by "B" ratings for the few years following, and this rated has continued up to the current school year.